 “Don’t have meetings,” Brandt said.
 “Establish a routine where you stay in touch with the people who report to you everyday.”

 Kiara Graham, a learning strategy consultant for Desire2Learn, said “digital disruption is the new normal for the financial services industry.”
-To keep pace, insurers must be ready to “upscale and rescale” their employees’ skills.
+To keep pace, insurers must be ready to “upskill and reskill” their employees.
 She urged that they be mindful of how they teach in an age of instant information.

 “If I want to learn how to do something, I don’t enroll in a course, I watch a YouTube video,” she said.